 - Cultural awareness

 - Learning to synthesize new ideas

 AddRan College is one of the largest and broadest academic units at TCU — each semester, students from all majors pass through our halls.
 The college comprises 13 departments including criminal justice, economics, English, history, geography, modern languages, philosophy, political science, religion, sociology and anthropology, and Spanish.
 The Air Force and Army ROTC programs are also part of our college.

 The Center for Texas Studies, the Center for Digital Expression, and the Center for Urban Studies provide instructional and scholarly activities and programs for the entire TCU community.

-- Interdisciplinary programs such as African-American and Africana studies, Asian studies, British and Colonial/post-Colonial studies, classical studies and Latina/Latino studies.
+- Interdisciplinary programs such as Asian studies, British and Colonial/post-Colonial studies, classical studies and digital culture and data analytics.

-- Graduate degrees are offered in the departments of criminal justice, English, history and geography.
+- Graduate degrees are offered in the departments of criminal justice, English and history.